 - Conference USA, which includes teams from all over the South and whose geographical center has been the most flexible since its 1995 formation.
 Its membership has shifted more towards the Sun Belt as conference realignments changed up its membership.
 Right now, its most notable teams are Western Kentucky, which has won the league's last two titles, and UAB (Alabama–Birmingham), whose football team returns in 2017 after a two-season hiatus.
-The latter school had dropped the sport after the 2014 season, citing financial concerns.
-However, further developments made it clear that the move had at least as much to do with University of Alabama system politics as finances, which led to a strong move to bring football back.
-UAB relented, announcing that football would return in 2017.
+The latter school had dropped the sport after the 2014 season, citing financial concerns, but the move was heavily criticized as being more about Alabama politics than money; see this story for a quick overview.

 - The Mountain West Conference, which includes teams from the Mountain West, a few California teams, and even a team in Hawaii (though that team is only a member in football).
 It's the youngest of the conferences, having started up in 1999.
 Its most notable member at the moment is Boise State, which earned a reputation in the late 2000's for performing on par with power conference teams and getting into major bowls... and is also famous for its blue football field.